Last updated: April 17, 2023

 Incident Response Procedures

-In the event of a breach of customer or consumer non-public personal information, a report will be submitted to the Compliance Officer.
-The compliance officer may designate another employee to research and notify the effected customer or consumer of the breach.
+In the event of a breach of customer or customer non-public personal information, a report will be submitted to the Compliance Officer.
+The compliance officer may designate another employee to research and notify the effected customer or customer of the breach.
 Refer to Zuro’s Incident Response Plan for additional information.

 Business Relationships with Third Parties